 The standard deduction is a dollar amount that taxpayers are eligible to receive in order to reduce their income when not itemizing their individual deductions.
-The 2020 amount for the standard deduction depends on whether you're filing as a single person or jointly.
-The deduction has increased substantially for 2020, giving taxpayers an extra benefit to look forward to during the 2021 tax season.
+The 2022 amount for the standard deduction depends on whether you're filing as a single person or jointly.

 The deduction is the same for single taxpayers and married individuals choosing to file separately, $12,950.
 For married couples who file jointly, the 2022 standard deduction is now $25,900.
 Heads of household can look forward to $19,400.